um-grex/grex-docs/content/docs/grex/connecting/data-transfer/_index.md

 Other GUI clients will work with Grex too, as long as they provide SFTP protocol support.

-To use such clients, one would need to tell them that SFTP is needed, and to provide the address, which is **grex.westgrid.ca** and your Grex/Westgrid username.
+To use such clients, one would need to tell them that SFTP is needed, and to provide the address, which is **grex.hpc.umanitoba.ca** and your Grex/Alliance (Compute Canada) username.

 Note that we advise against saving your password in the clients: first, it is less secure, and second, it is easy to store a wrong password.
 FIle transfer clients would try to autoconnect automatically, and having a wrong password stored with them will create many failed connection attempts from your client machine, which in turn might temporarily block your IP address from accessing Grex.

 ## File transfers with OOD browser GUI

-**NEW:** It is now possible to use [OpenOnDemand on aurochs](https://aurochs.westgrid.ca "OpenOnDemand on Grex") Web interface to download and upload data to and from Grex.
+**NEW:** It is now possible to use [OpenOnDemand on aurochs](https://aurochs.hpc.umanitoba.ca "OpenOnDemand on Grex") Web interface to download and upload data to and from Grex.
 Use __Files__ dashboard menu to select a filesystem (currently __/home/$USER__ and __/global/scratch/$USER__ are available), and then Upload and Download buttons.

 There is a limit of about 10GB to the file transfer sizes with OOD.
 The OOD interface is, as of now, open for UManitoba IP addresses only (i.e., machines from campus and on UM PulseVPN will work).